aedificatorum/next-starters/tailwind/README.md

 This is a [Next.js] example that you can use with [`create-next-app`][create-next-app].
 You'll get a next starter with:

-- Tailwind CSS
+- [Tailwind CSS]
-  - With Purge CSS, Tailwind UI plugin (including Tailwind Forms), and Inter as the default font
+  - With [Purge CSS], Tailwind UI plugin (which includs Tailwind Forms), and [Inter] as the default font
-- TypeScript
+- [TypeScript]
-- ESLint and Prettier
+- [ESLint] and [Prettier]

-To get started:
+  - With a pre-commit hook to run [lint-staged] in fix mode
+- A couple of VS Code workspace defaults
+  - Colored title bar
+  - Format on save
+  - [Prettier] as the default formatter

+## Get Started

 ```bash
 npx create-next-app your-app-name --example https://github.com/aedificatorum/next-starters/tree/master/tailwind